tonyflow/content-moderator-api/README.md

 ### Post Rollout phase
-The attending engineer should monitor the rollout - check all the metrics, dashboards and alerts mentioned above - and make sure that service is behaving as expected.
+The attending engineer should monitor the rollout - check all the metrics, dashboards and alerts mentioned above - and make sure that the service is behaving as expected.
 This should happen at least during the day of the deployment.
 Dependent teams should be notified about the deployment as well as the abilities of the MVP.